romaindalichamp/TwitchBrother/README.md

 ## Run in local

+- open an administrative powershell
   - make sure npm is installed: `https://docs.npmjs.com/getting-started/`
   - install python with `npm install --global windows-build-tools` from an administrative powershell
   - run `npm install`
 - Run `ng serve --configuration development` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Powered By